 The Lily Lake Loop is an excellent hike for the entire family.
 This level, fully accessible trail, circles around the lake and nearby wetlands for just over three-quarters of a mile, and is conveniently located near Estes Park.

-To reach the trailhead from Estes Park, drive 6.3 miles south from the intersection of U.S. 36 and Colorado Highway 7.
-Turn west into the Lily Lake parking area, or park across the highway at the old Lily Lake Visitor Center (now closed).
+To reach the trailhead from Estes Park, drive 6.3 miles south on Colorado Highway 7 to the Lily Lake parking area.
+You can park at the lake or across the highway at the old Lily Lake Visitor Center (now closed).

 In 1992 the Lily Lake area was purchased by Rocky Mountain National Park.
-Five years later, with funding from the Rocky Mountain Nature Association, the popular handicapped trail was constructed using hard packed gravel.
+Five years later, with funding from the Rocky Mountain Conservancy, the popular handicapped accessible trail was constructed using hard packed gravel.
 Although you can start in either direction, this description follows the loop in a clockwise direction.

 Roughly one-quarter of a mile from the trailhead hikers will reach a side trail that provides access to the Storm Pass Trail.
 Hikers now have the choice of using this route to reach Estes Cone, in addition to the route starting from the Longs Peak Trailhead.

-At roughly 0.4 miles you’ll reach the western Lily Ridge Trail junction (which is not handicap accessible).
-This semi-loop trail climbs about 100 feet and will add four-tenths of a mile to your hike, while providing outstanding views of the lake and the surrounding mountains.
+At roughly four-tenths of a mile you'll reach the western Lily Ridge Trail junction (which is not handicap accessible).
+This semi-loop trail climbs about 100 feet and will add four-tenths of a mile to your overall hike, while providing outstanding views of the lake and the surrounding mountains.

 As you continue along the main loop, the northern shore of Lily Lake will provide some outstanding views of Estes Cone, as well as the two highest peaks in Rocky Mountain National Park, Mt.
 Meeker and Longs Peak.

-At roughly 0.7 miles hikers will reach the eastern Lily Ridge Trail junction.
+At roughly seven-tenths of a mile hikers will reach the eastern Lily Ridge Trail junction.
 From here the trailhead is less than one-tenth of a mile away.